rogue-hack-lab/rogue-hack-lab.github.io/_projects/Micro-Drone-Race/index.md

 ## Buy a Quad

-We try to have quadcoptors available at events for purchase but if we run out you can purchase your own.
+We try to have quadcopters available at events for purchase but if we run out you can purchase your own.
 We use the [Eachine H8](http://www.banggood.com/Eachine-H8-Mini-Headless-Mode-2_4G-4CH-6-Axis-RC-Quadcopter-RTF-p-975808.html) in white with `Mode 2 (Left Hand Throttle)`.